CareEvolution/fhir-vs-code-extension/README.md

-# CareEvolution FHIR Tools
+# CareEvolution FHIR Toolkit

-This extension provides tools for working with FHIR bundles.
+This extension provides a toolkit for working with FHIR bundles.

 ## Features